Permafrost/Tundra/README.md

 * #### tundra.list.content:emit

-  Converts an IData[] document list to a list of XML or flat file strings, bytes or input streams.
+  Converts an IData[] document list to a list of [XML], [JSON], or Flat File strings, bytes or input streams.

   * Inputs:
     * `$documents` is a list of IData documents to be serialized as a string, byte array, or input stream.

-    * `$schemas` is an optional list of fully-qualified document references or flat file schemas (for XML or flat file content respectively), with the same number of items as `$documents`, where `$schemas[n]` is the schema used to serialize `$documents[n]`.
-Use this input argument when `$documents` contains unlike formats where different items in the list are required to be serialized to different formats.
+    * `$schemas` is an optional input list with the same number of items as `$documents`, where `$schemas[n]` is used to determine whether to serialize `$contents[n]` as [XML], [JSON], Flat File, and can have the following
+      values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to serializing `$documents` as [XML], if neither `$schemas` or `$schema` are specified.

+      Use this input argument when `$documents` contains unlike formats (for example, a mixture of Flat File and [XML] formats).

-    * `$schema` is an optional fully-qualified document reference or flat file schema (for XML or flat file content respectively) if all the items in the `$documents` list are to be serialized to the exact same format.
+    * `$schema` is an optional input which determines whether to serialize all items in `$documents` as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to serializing `$documents` as [XML], if neither `$schemas` or `$schema` are specified.

+      Use this input argument when `$documents` contains like formats (for example, when all items adhere to the exact same [XML] schema).

     * `$mode` is an optional choice of 'stream', 'bytes', or 'string' which determines the type of object the documents are serialized to.

-Defaults to 'stream'.
-    * `$encoding` is an optional character set to use when the $mode selected is 'bytes' or 'stream'.
+    * `$encoding` is an optional character set to use when the `$mode` selected is 'bytes' or 'stream'.
 Defaults to the Java virtual machine [default charset].

   * Outputs:
-    * `$contents` is a list of strings, byte arrays, or input streams (depending on the `$mode` selected) where each item is the serialized like-indexed document.
-In other words, the `$contents[n]` item is the `$documents[n]` item serialized.
+    * `$contents` is a list of strings, byte arrays, or input streams (depending on the `$mode` selected) where each item is the serialized verison of the like-indexed document.
+In other words, `$contents[n]` is the serialized version of `$documents[n]`.

 * #### tundra.list.content:join